-There are no formal regulations for health or wellness coaches and there is no singular governing body.
+There are no formal regulations for health or wellness coaches, and there is no single governing body.
 Some health coaches have been trained in behavior change, nutrition, and physical activity and they act as a “guide” or a “support person” for individuals looking to change their lifestyle, whether by quitting smoking, modifying their diet, or becoming more physically active.
 What a health coach shouldn’t do is prescribe or recommend a specific diet or exercise regimen, unless they also hold another credential, such as being a Registered Dietitian.

 According to the International Coaching Federation, the coach’s responsibility is to:

 - Discover, clarify, and align with what the client wants to achieve

 - Elicit client-generated solutions and strategies